 Add Depth To The Design

-The raised mod circles add subtle dimension to this fireplace.
+The raised mod circles add subtle dimension to this fireplace inspiration.
 The repeating texture of the tiles results in a ton of personality, while the neutral color balances out the look, so the design is not too overwhelming.
 Look at how the understated hearth sits off the floor, bringing even more depth to this avant-garde design.

 Create A Work Of Art